guardjs/extatistic/README.md

 | registerAFeature      | `function` | `undefined` | register a feature in to feature list        |
 | registerFeaturesList  | `object`   | `undefined` | register a list of features to feature list  |

+>> every feature added should return a primitive value, it's important!

 ### Anatomy of project

 There's Babel used to build this package, Jest used for test,